Street life & work in 1877

 Ginger beer and used umbrellas

 This photo also shows Clapham Common.
-The man on the left sells ginger beer to thirsty passers by, while the man on the right is a “mush-faker”, a seller of used and repaired umbrellas.
+The man on the left sells ginger beer, while the man on the right is a “mush-faker”, a seller of used and repaired umbrellas.
 Ginger beer was cheap to make, but required something large enough to brew large amounts in.
 For some traders, the solution was supposedly the same tub they washed their clothes in.